scverse/anndata/docs/fileformat-prose.md

 We support IO with Pandas nullable integer and boolean arrays.
 We represent these on disk similar to `numpy` masked arrays, `julia` nullable arrays, or `arrow` validity bitmaps (see {issue}`504` for more discussion).
-That is, we store a indicator array (or mask) of null values alongside the array of all values.
+That is, we store an indicator array (or mask) of null values alongside the array of all values.

 ```python
 >>> h5_file = h5py.File("anndata_format.h5", "a")